 1 The text from this point to the end of this guidance document is included with the kind permission of The Advocacy Training Council from pages 57-59 of their 2011 report 'Raising the Bar: The Handling Of Vulnerable Witnesses, Victims And Defendants In Court'.
 It is intended to indicate the principles that should be adopted when questioning child and vulnerable witnesses.
-The Advocacy Training Council's full range of toolkits can be accessed online at www.theadvocatesgateway.org/toolkits
+The Advocacy Training Council's full range.